 - Recipe Ingredient Notes

-- Gluten Free Biscuits for Strawberry Shortcakes
+- Gluten Free Biscuits with Almond Flour

 - Whipped Cream Topping